The Amateur Auxiliary of the FCC

 Q. What is the Amateur Auxiliary?

-A. The Amateur Auxiliary is composed of approximately 700 ARRL volunteer-appointees, known as Official Observers (OO) and the License Interference Committee (LIC) who monitor the bands and notify Amateur Radio Operators of technical and operating discrepancies.
+A. The Amateur Auxiliary is composed of approximately 700 ARRL volunteer-appointees, known as Official Observers (OO) and the Local Interference Committee (LIC) who monitor the bands and notify Amateur Radio Operators of technical and operating discrepancies.

 OOs are helpers and advisors, not "band cops."
 In cases involving serious rule violations, such as malicious interference, they are trained and certified to gather and forward evidence that can be used by the FCC in enforcement actions.
 The program is based on a formal agreement between the FCC and the ARRL.